 I hope you think the same.

-Um I know I know where your heart is.
+I know where your heart is.

 I read this just one MO thing and Xerox it and pass it out and throw minority kids up against the wall and only arrest minority kids for marijuana because they only have cops in minority neighborhoods because that's where all the crime is.

-I would imagine that you don't like those comments very much, because I certainly don't.
+I would imagine that you don't like those comments very much because I certainly don't.

-But I do think we're in an election season.
+Well, without a question, I don't like them, Sean, but I do think we're in an election season.

-And I think that we shouldn't just be um let one issue decide how we feel about any candidates.
+And I think that we shouldn't just be let one issue decide how we feel about any candidates.

-We nobody ever agrees with any candidates fully on all the issues, but I don't think this is an issue that should stop Mr. Bloomberg's candidacy.
+Nobody ever agrees with any candidates fully on all the issues, but I don't think this is an issue that should stop Mr. Bloomberg's candidacy.

 However, we all see that last night he didn't do well.